Who is screened for breast cancer?

 Who is screened for breast cancer

 The NHS breast screening programme uses breast X-rays (mammograms) to screen all women in the UK aged 50 to 70 who are registered with a GP.
 They are sent an invitation to go for screening every 3 years.
 Women older than 70 can make their own appointment for screening at their local breast screening unit.
 In England, the breast screening programme is expanding the screening age from 47 to 73.

 The older you are, the more at risk you are of getting breast cancer.
 So it makes sense to keep having mammograms.
 If you are under 50, your risk of breast cancer is very low.
 Mammograms are more difficult to read in younger women because the breast tissue is more dense.

 If you think you might be at increased risk of breast cancer, speak to your GP.
 They can refer you to a genetic specialist, who will be able to assess your risk.
 Not everyone with a family history of cancer is at increased risk themselves.
-The National Institute for Health and Care Excellence (NICE) now recommend that some women with a moderate or high risk because of their family history should start having MRI scans in their 30's and mammograms in their 40's.
+The National Institute for Health and Care Excellence (NICE) now recommends that some women with a moderate or high risk because of their family history should start having MRI scans in their 30's and mammograms in their 40's.

-You should still make sure you know how your breasts normally look and feel, even if you are having mammograms every 3 years.
+You should make sure that you know how your breasts normally look and feel, even if you are having mammograms every 3 years.
 Many breast cancers are still found by women themselves rather than by screening.
 If you notice any unusual changes in your breasts, don’t wait until your next mammogram.
 See your GP straight away.

 You can view and print the quick guides for all the pages in the About breast cancer section.